wwilsman/monopoly-wallet/README.md

       house, rent with two houses, rent with three houses, rent with four houses, rent with hotel

+  With the exception of railroads and utilities.
+In these cases, `costs.build` should be `0` and `costs.rent` should be as follows:

+  - Railroads: rent when one is owned, rent when two are owned, rent when three are owned, rent when four are owned
+  - Utilities: rent multiplier when one is owned, rent multiplier when two are owned

 - `property.css` **required** CSS for the property cards.

 - `config.json` Game configuration file.
 Can include any of the options below: